Our 6 Step Guide to Knocking in Your Cricket Bat

 For bats used in their natural state, repeat the oiling process (Steps 1 and 2) twice more to ensure thorough conditioning.
 However, if you’re applying an anti-scuff or extra tech sheet, a single round of oiling is sufficient.

-Please note, if you are looking for extra-tech to be added as a face protection, you can't add oil as the face protection doesn't stick.
+Please note, if you are looking for extra-tech to be added as face protection, you can't add oil as the face protection doesn't stick.

 Step 4: The Knocking In Process